Interpreting Blackbox Models via Model Extraction: Evaluation

-This effect is surprising since, in an interview with a physician, we learned that these diagnoses have no known relationship to diabetes risk.
-As a consequence, this effect is most likely non-causal.
-After examining the decision tree, the physician suggested a plausible explanation---patients who have these diagnoses are more likely to have visited a doctor at least once in the past year, upon which the doctor may have recommended pre-diabetic interventions that reduced the patient's risk for diabetes.
+This effect is likely non-causal---in an interview with a physician, we learned that these diagnoses have no known relationship with diabetes risk.
+After examining the decision tree, the physician suggested a plausible explanation---patients who have these diagnoses are more likely to have visited a doctor at least once in the past year prior to their diabetes diagnosis, upon which the doctor may have recommended interventions designed to reduce the patient's diabetes risk.
 In contrast, patients who have not visited a doctor in the past year may not have realized they were at high risk for diabetes, especially since this subtree is conditioned on patients who are over 50 years old and have high cholesterol, which are both known risk factors for diabetes.

-In Figure~\ref{fig:v}, we plot the relationship between the number of doctor visits in the past year and incidence of diabetes (restricted to patients over 50 years old who have high cholesterol).
-As the physician suspected, we find a surprising V-shaped effect---while diabetes risk typically increases with the number of doctor visits (since the patient is likely to be sicker), the risk is actually higher for patients with no doctor visits compared to patients with a single doctor visit.
-This finding suggests that our interpretation was valuable for the domain expert to form and test hypotheses about unexpected defects in the classifier.

-As pointed out in prior work, awareness of such a non-causal effect is important~\cite{caruana2015intelligible}.
-In particular, it is likely that many of the patients in this subpopulation have already received pre-diabetic interventions.
-For these patients, the classifier may incorrectly decide to discontinue these pre-diabetic interventions, and such a decision could be dangerous for the patient.
-In the case of diabetes risk prediction, the patient's doctor would likely review the recommendations made by the classifier, thus mitigating this issue; however, for models intended to be used automatically, it is important that a data scientist identify these kinds of issues.
+Indeed, we found that among patients over 50 years old with high cholesterol, diabetes risk was actually (statistically significantly) higher if the patient had zero previous doctor visits than if the patient had a single previous visit (despite the fact that we would expect patients with one previous visit to be sicker).